Rent safe and private dog parks hosted by locals

 While pit bulls were bred for gameness and vary greatly in appearance, Staffies were selectively bred for a consistent appearance and overall soundness.
 Despite their different paths, Staffies have retained their deep affection for humans, a trait rooted in their history with people.

-American Staffordshire Terrier Traits and Characteristics
+American Staffordshire Terrier Traits and Temperament

 • Temperament: Playful, Friendly, Loyal,